zooniverse/.github/CODE_OF_CONDUCT.md

 # Contributor Covenant 3.0 Code of Conduct

 ## Scope

 This Code of Conduct applies to all contributions on GitHub community spaces.

-If you're looking to make code contributions, please [visit link here?]
+If you're looking for other Zooniverse community guidelines, please see [Zooniverse Talk Community Standards](https://www.zooniverse.org/talk/14/672147) and [Zooniverse Help](https://help.zooniverse.org/).

 ## Our Pledge